HugoFMesquita/cenvar/Solar/Sales/Training/Aurora-Step-by-Step.md

     -   **MUST HAVE MINIMUM** 2 panels together.
 No singular panel arrays or mounting planes.
     -   The process is repeated for multiple buildings on the property.
     -   A black colored panel means the placement of the panel is good.
-    -   Yellow colored panel means this placement may or may not work.
+>     -   Yellow colored panel means this placement may or may not work.
+{.is-warning}
+>
-    -   Red colored panel means the placement will not work.
+>     -   Red colored panel means the placement will not work.
+{.is-danger}

 7. Panel Orientation
     -   Select Panel
     -   Select Orientation